 As the rope tightened around Collins and his intelligence Squad, Collins—with supreme patience—waited.
 Collins was, like many great men and women, likely bi-polar.
 His depression over the loss of his friends quickly turned to mania and the Squad went to work.

 Three weeks after the death of Kevin Barry, on Sunday, November 21—now known as “Bloody Sunday” in the annals of Irish history—Collins sent out his Squad resulting in the deaths of 14 agents of the British Secret Service.
 For the first time in Irish history, the Irish had actually terrorized the British.
 It has been recorded that the lines of terrified British agents and their relatives clogged up the gateways trying to get into Dublin Castle.
 For all real purposes, the war was over.
-It would take the British eight more months to figure out how to extradite themselves from their Irish quagmire, but by July 1921 a truce was called.
-By the autumn the negotiations would begin—again with Michael Collins as the lead player—and the rest is history.
+It would take the British eight more months to figure out how to free themselves from their Irish quagmire, but by July 1921 a truce was called.
+By the autumn the negotiations had begun—again with Michael Collins as the lead player—and the rest is history.

 There is one interesting footnote to this story.
 Barry was buried in the yard at Mountjoy Prison like a common criminal.
 After Bloody Sunday, nine other young rebels were also hanged and buried next to Barry in the yard at Mountjoy.
 Today, they are known as “The Forgotten Ten”: Barry, plus Thomas Whelan, Patrick Moran, Patrick Doyle, Bernard Ryan, Thomas Bryan, Frank Flood, Thomas Traynor, Patrick Maher and Edmund Foley.
 [For more information on this mostly forgotten period of Irish history from early in 1921, see Tim Carey’s “Hanged for Ireland: A Documentary History”.
 Blackwater Press, 2001.]
 Finally, on October 14, 2001—nearly 81 years after his heroic death for his country—Barry’s remains and those of the other young rebels [except for Patrick Maher who was buried in Ballylanders, County Limerick at his family’s request] were reinterred at Glasnevin Cemetery next to the remains of Roger Casement and in front of the appropriately named Republican Plot where many famous Irish revolutionaries are planted.